 - Newborns – We will bring this paperwork back from the hospital if we saw your baby at St. Mary’s or Henrico Doctor’s.
-If you deliver at a different hospital, please ask the hospital’s pediatrician to fax us their records at (804) 673-6432 (West End Office) or (804) 559-9227 (Mechanicsville Office), depending on where you’ll be seen for your first visit.
+If you deliver at a different hospital, please ask the hospital’s pediatrician to fax us their records at (804) 673-6432 (West End and Short Pump offices) or (804) 559-9227 (Mechanicsville Office), depending on where you’ll be seen for your first visit.

 - Older Children – It is ideal for us and for your child’s care to have these records obtained and reviewed prior to your visit, especially the vaccine records.
 You can bring them by our office or bring a signed Records Release from Previous Doctors to our office so that we may obtain the records by fax.

 - You may review our checkup and vaccination schedule and compare it with your child’s vaccine records to better anticipate any shots your child may need at your first visit.